GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 # Istio Ingress End to End TLS

-[Istio Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) is typically used to expose applications inside an Istio Mesh to the outside world.
+[Istio Ingress Gateway](https://istio.io/v1.7/docs/tasks/traffic-management/ingress/ingress-control/ is typically used to expose applications inside an Istio Mesh to the outside world.
 Default installations deploys the Istio Ingress Gateway behind a Network Load Balancer (L4 LB) on GCP and have the Ingress gateway perform L7 capabilities like terminating TLS and path based routing.
-This recipe demonstrate how we can deploy an Istio Ingress Gateway behind a GCLB with Ingress, how to configure End to End Encryption From the User to the application pod and how to take advantage of some [GKE Ingress features] (https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#request_headers) to define policies and customize health check.
+This recipe demonstrate how we can deploy an Istio Ingress Gateway behind a GCLB with Ingress, how to configure End to End Encryption From the User to the application pod and how to take advantage of some [GKE Ingress features](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#request_headers) to define policies and customize health check.

 ### Use-cases